OwlHowlinMornSky/WGC-Capture-with-OpenCV/README.md

 ## Features

-* Capture a window at one time using WGC;
+* Capture a window or monitor at one time using WGC;
 * Write captured frames into a cv::Mat for farther process.
 * Packaged into a DLL so you don't need to care about anything of WGC or C++/WinRT.